zliu-math/zliu-math.github.io/_pages/about.md

-Ziran Liu is a mathematician whose research sits at the intersection of probability, geometry, and learning.
+Ziran Liu is a researcher whose research sits at the intersection of probability, geometry, and learning.
 He is currently a postdoctoral researcher at the <a href="http://www.simis.cn/">Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS)</a> and at the <a href="https://riics.fudan.edu.cn/en/">Research Institute of Intelligent Complex Systems</a> at <a href="https://www.fudan.edu.cn/en/">Fudan University</a>.
 He received his Ph.D. in Operations Research from <a href="https://www.stern.nyu.edu/">NYU Stern</a>, following earlier training in mathematics at <a href="https://cims.nyu.edu/">NYU Courant</a> and <a href="http://www.cim.nankai.edu.cn/en/">Nankai University’s Chern Institute</a>.

 Ziran’s work is driven by a recurring question: how do <a href="javascript:void(0)" style="cursor: text; text-decoration: none;">stochastic processes, geometric structure, and learning</a> interact in modern complex systems?
 On the mathematical side, he studies <a href="javascript:void(0)" style="cursor: text; text-decoration: none;">reflected Brownian motion</a>, <a href="javascript:void(0)" style="cursor: text; text-decoration: none;">Gaussian fields</a>, and <a href="javascript:void(0)" style="cursor: text; text-decoration: none;">Dirac-type operators</a> on manifolds with boundary, technically on small-time asymptotics, the index-theoretic questions, and geometric invariants and how they drive foundational shifts in <a href="javascript:void(0)" style="cursor: text; text-decoration: none;">AI/Machine Learning/Deep Learning</a> research.
 On the applied side, he works on models for queueing networks, Hawkes-driven random graphs, and diffusion-based generative systems, often aiming to keep rigorous probability close to real operational and AI questions.